 Any proxy may be revoked at any time before the final vote at the Annual Meeting by filing an instrument revoking it with the Company's Secretary or by submitting a duly executed proxy bearing a later date prior to the time of the Annual Meeting.
-Stockholders who have voted by proxy over the Internet or by telephone or have executed and returned a proxy and who then attend the Annual Meeting and desire to vote in person are requested to notify the Secretary in writing prior to the time of the Annual Meeting.
+Stockholders who have voted by proxy over the Internet or by telephone or have executed and returned a proxy and who then attend the Annual Meeting and desire to vote at the Annual Meeting are requested to notify the Secretary in writing prior to the time of the Annual Meeting.
 We request that all such written notices of revocation to the Company be addressed to Nancy Denyes, Secretary, c/o aTyr Pharma, Inc., at the address of our principal executive offices at 3545 John Hopkins Court, Suite #250, San Diego, CA 92121.
-Stockholders may also revoke their proxy by entering a new vote over the Internet or by telephone prior to the deadlines described above.
-If your shares are held by your broker, bank or other nominee, you should follow the instructions provided by your broker, bank or other nominee.
-In each case, your most current proxy card or telephone or internet proxy is the one that is counted.
+Stockholders may also revoke their proxy by entering a new vote over the Internet or by telephone or internet proxy is the one that is counted.